yahoo/redislite/README.rst

     >>> td.keys()
     ['foo']

 Finally it's possible ot spin up multiple instances with different configuration values for the Redis server.
 Here is an example that sets up 2 redis instances.
-One instance is configured to listen on port 8002, the second instance is a slave of the first instance.
+One instance is configured to listen on port 8002, the second instance is a read-only slave of the first instance.

 .. code-block:: python